hyperware-ai/hyperware-book/src/system/read_and_write_to_chain.md

 ]
 ```

-One can see that the provider list includes both node-providers (other Kinodes that are permissioned for use as a relay) and url-providers (traditional RPC endpoints).
+One can see that the provider list includes both node-providers (other nodes that are permissioned for use as a relay) and url-providers (traditional RPC endpoints).
 Nodes that wish to maximize their connectivity should supply themselves with url-providers, ideally trusted ones — they can even be running locally, with a light client for Ethereum such as [Helios](https://github.com/a16z/helios).
 In fact, a future update to the provider module will likely integrate Helios, which will allow nodes to convert untrusted endpoints to trusted ones.
 This is the reason for the `trusted` flag in the provider object.